pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1033 Python

+Today I was practice python, in the work some services are write in python, and I don't know this language, I am ready now for my first problems with python.

 ##### Day 1032 Without Electric Energy

 After five o'clock, the electric energy in my city is off, without internet the time pass more slowly, but I can use